cockroachdb/docs/v21.2/cluster-setup-troubleshooting.md

 ### Suspected memory leak

-A CockroachDB node will grow to consume all of the memory allocated for its `cache`, [even if your cluster is idle](operational-faqs.html#why-is-memory-usage-increasing-despite-lack-of-traffic).
+A CockroachDB node will grow to consume all of the memory allocated for its `--cache`, [even if your cluster is idle](operational-faqs.html#why-is-memory-usage-increasing-despite-lack-of-traffic).
 The default cache size is 25% of physical memory, which can be substantial, depending on your machine configuration.
 For more information, see [Cache and SQL memory size](recommended-production-settings.html#cache-and-sql-memory-size).

 CockroachDB memory usage has the following components:

 - **Go allocated memory**: Memory allocated by the Go runtime to support query processing and various caches maintained in Go by CockroachDB.
 - **CGo allocated memory**: Memory allocated by the C/C++ libraries linked into CockroachDB and primarily concerns the block caches for the [Pebble storage engine](cockroach-start.html#storage-engine)).
-This is the "cache" mentioned in the note above.
-The size of CGo allocated memory is usually very close to the configured cache size.
+This is the allocation specified with `--cache`.
+The size of CGo allocated memory is usually very close to the configured `--cache` size.
 - **Overhead**: The RSS (resident set size) minus Go/CGo allocated memory.

 If Go allocated memory is larger than a few hundred megabytes, you might have encountered a memory leak.
 Go comes with a built-in heap profiler which is already enabled on your CockroachDB process.
 See this [excellent blog post](https://blog.golang.org/profiling-go-programs) on profiling Go programs.